DaydreamDevelopment/megan-girard/_drafts/digital-literacies.md

 Something that has sparked interest surrounding digital literacy is "how can we introduce digital technology to our students so that it provides them with appropriate tools to ENHANCE their learning rather than distract them?"
 How do we, as educators, ensure that our students are using their technology-time appropriately?&nbsp;

-Through the discussions in class today, it became evident that there is a method in which digital literacy can be introduced.
-The best way to describe these methods includes the formula (PST2) + (IC3)&nbsp;
+Through the discussions in class today, it became evident that there is a good method in which digital literacy can be introduced.
+The best way to describe this inquiry based tool includes the formula (PST2) + (IC3)&nbsp;

 (PST2)(ic3)